singularityhub/singularity-compose-simple/README.md

 This is a simple, dummy example of creating a web application with [singularity-compose](https://singularityhub.github.io/singularity-compose/) using just one container.
-Since Singularity network bridges get buggy given a user (like myself) has Docker installed, this example oversteps that by not requiring communiction between containers.
-The multiple container example (that still has this issue) can be found at [singularityhub/singularity-compose-example](https://www.github.com/singularityhub/singularity-compose-example).
+The multiple container example (that for some may require an update to Singularity) can be found at [singularityhub/singularity-compose-example](https://www.github.com/singularityhub/singularity-compose-example).
 Both are based on [django-nginx-upload](https://github.com/vsoch/django-nginx-upload).